-How to keep troublesome ticks at bay?
+Need to know how to keep troublesome ticks at bay?
+We've got you covered.
 This simple natural repellent can be made with a few inexpensive household ingredients.
-Easy, inexpensive, and chemical-free.
+It's easy, budget-friendly, and chemical-free.

 Repellant for Pets